Oh, if you could have been a fly in my house last night, as my husband and I discussed the ramifications of today’s verse.

 “Back when I was a young mom, we didn’t have the Internet and all the things you girls do.
 We just weren’t as busy back then as you are now.”

 Are any of you like me?
-I see the Proverbs woman, and I think that I need to be a wife, mom, prosperous business woman (TWO businesses!), fabulous homemaker – added to my already full schedule of homeschooling and church activities.
+I see the Proverbs woman, and I think that I need to be a wife, mom, prosperous business woman (TWO businesses!), fabulous homemaker—added to my already full schedule of homeschooling and activities with other believers.

 Overwhelming.
 In a word, it’s overwhelming.